duanetoler/RunCLISHcommand/README.md

 The vars.yml for this playbook contains these two variables, but you can place them anywhere else in your inventory.
-However, you will be better served by using a level indirection, which also helps keep vaulted variables safe.
+However, you will be better served by using a level of indirection, which also helps keep vaulted variables safe.

 1. ```ansible_user``` with ```gaia_admin_user```